UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * If a user creates a new account and logs in for the first time they are prompted to take the guide
 * The guide can go through all the pages of the site
-* The guide can go explain how to create/edit/view/delete idea
+* The guide can go explain how to create/edit/view/delete an idea
 ```
-<a name="cuztimizable-styling"></a>
+<a name="customizable-styling"></a>
 ```
-US 4.06 - Cuztimizable Styling of different pages
+US 4.06 - Customizable Styling of different pages
 As a user

 I want to be able to have some say into the styling of my pages